-Termly topic plans will continue to be provided in the termly newsletter at the beginning of each term and a copy can be found on the school website (http://www.crowmoor.shropshire.sch.uk/).
+Crowmoor Curriculum Topic Webs will continue to be provided in the termly newsletter at the beginning of each term or on the school website.

 This leaflet contains a huge amount of information - most of which you will only need now and again!
-Should you wish to discuss any of the above or have any other concerns of any kind, please feel free to speak to us.
+Should you wish to discuss any of the above or have any other concerns of any kind, please feel free to speak to me.